legoandmars/GorillaTagMapProject/README.md

 - Gravity speed
     - The speed of gravity on your map
     - It's recommended to leave this at -9.8 unless you want to make maps with lower/higher gravity (eg, space maps)
+- Export Lighting
+    - Whether or not to generate lightmaps for your map
+    - Please read the [Lighting Section](#lighting) for more information.
 ## Spawn Points
 If you want people to be able to teleport to your map you'll need to add some Spawn Points.